caseyamcl/openapi-params/README.md

 This library provides a built-in preparation step is for validation using the [Symfony Validator Component](https://symfony.com/doc/current/validation.html) library.

-Rules are wrapped in the `ParameterValidationRule` class, because most rules require documentation (which is the point of the OpenApi specification).
+Rules are wrapped in the `ParameterValidationRule` class, because most rules require documentation.

-However, you can add a rule to a parameter without documentation if you believe that documentation is not necessary (e.g. the validation is self-evident in the parameter format).
+You can add a rule to a parameter without documentation if you believe that documentation is not necessary; in other words, the validation is self-evident in the parameter format.

 ```php
 use OpenApiParams\Model\ParameterValidationRule;